Cupid & Psyche 85

-Cupid & Psyche 85 is the second studio album by British pop band Scritti Politti, released in the UK on 10 June 1985 by Virgin Records.
-The release continued frontman Green Gartside's embrace of commercial pop music stylings and state-of-the-art studio production, while its lyrics reflect his preoccupation with issues of language and politics.
+Cupid & Psyche 85 is the second studio album by the British pop band Scritti Politti, released in the UK on 10 June 1985 by Virgin Records.
+The release continued frontman Green Gartside's embrace of commercial pop music stylings and state-of-the-art studio production, while its lyrics reflect his preoccupation with language and politics.

-It remains the band's most successful studio album, peaking at number five on the UK Albums Chart, and was certified gold by the BPI for 100,000 copies sold.
-The album contained five singles, three of which were top 20 hits in the UK.
+It remains the band's most commercially successful studio album, peaking at number five on the UK Albums Chart, and was certified gold by the British Phonographic Industry (BPI) for 100,000 copies sold.
+The album contained five singles, three of which were top 20 hits on the UK singles chart.
 The single "Perfect Way" became a surprise hit in the US, peaking at number 11 on the Billboard Hot 100 in a 25-week run on the chart.

 Background

 Scritti Politti's debut studio album Songs to Remember had been released in September 1982, but even before the album's release frontman Gartside had expressed in interviews his frustration at the limitations of being signed to an independent label like Rough Trade Records.
 After Songs to Remember he began to talk to major record labels, a move reluctantly supported by Rough Trade who wanted to keep him but realised they could not support him financially with the budget for the type of record that Gartside wanted to make.
-At the same time Gartside had been distancing himself from the Marxist collective that Scritti Politti had originated from, and by the time of the album's release Scritti Politti was effectively his solo vehicle, the other original members having left during the album's recording or shortly afterwards.
+At the same time Gartside had been distancing himself from the Marxist collective that Scritti Politti had originated from, and by the time of the album's release Scritti Politti was effectively his solo vehicle, the other original members having left during the album's recording or shortly afterwards (the album's release had been delayed by a year at the band's request).

-During the recording of Songs to Remember Rough Trade had introduced Gartside to New Yorker David Gamson.
+During the recording of Songs to Remember Rough Trade had introduced Gartside to the New York musician David Gamson.
 Gamson was a keyboardist, programmer and an assistant engineer for the label who had used some studio downtime to record a demo version of the Archies' 1969 hit song "Sugar, Sugar".
 Gartside and Gamson hit it off and decided that they would work together in future as they had similar ideas about the type of music they wanted to make.